Site icon Outdoor Gearzine

 Other options

-• Color filter (sold separately) can be attached
+• Color filters (sold separately) can be attached

 • Eneloop can be used